flecoqui/Windows10/Samples/SpeechToTextUWPSampleApp/README.md

 The Speech-To-Text UWP Sample Applicaton could be improved to support the following features:
 <p/>
-1. Continuous recording and spoken audio conversion to text
+1. Integration with LUIS Cognitive Services for continuous recording
+2. Support of MP3, AAC, WMA audio files